Network security for an AI home lab

 - DNS filter: Pi-hole or Unbound to control DNS requests and stop accidental data leaks.

-- VPN: WireGuard for remote access; avoid exposing admin consoles to the open internet.
+- VPN: WireGuard for remote access; do not expose admin consoles to the open internet.

 - Automation engine: Home Assistant or scripts to trigger security scenes when something odd happens.

 Automation scenes make security practical.
-I use automations to quarantine odd endpoints, rotate ephemeral keys, and enable deeper logging during suspicious activity.
-For example, when a non‑trusted device appears on the network, an automation can move it into a quarantine VLAN and notify me.
-Automation reduces response time and keeps the lab usable.
+I use automations to quarantine odd endpoints, rotate ephemeral keys, and turn on deeper logging when something looks off.
+When a non-trusted device appears on the network, an automation can move it into a quarantine VLAN and notify me.
+That cuts response time and keeps the lab usable.

-Follow homelab best practices: separate services by function, minimise privileges, keep secrets out of container images, and centralise logs.
-Run regular backups of model weights and configs.
+Keep the setup boring where you can.
+Separate services by function, minimise privileges, keep secrets out of container images, and centralise logs.
+Back up model weights and configs.
 Rotate keys and use per-service credentials.
 Test restores.
-Prefer local inference for sensitive data rather than sending raw inputs to cloud APIs.
+If the data is sensitive, local inference is usually the cleaner option.

-Privacy settings are both app-level and network-level.
-Where possible, switch models to offline mode and disable telemetry.
+Privacy settings live at two layers: the app and the network.
+Switch models to offline mode where you can and turn off telemetry.
 For cloud services, create least-privilege API keys and bind them to specific IPs or referrers.
 Store secrets in a vault such as pass, Vault, or a simple encrypted file with tight access controls.

 - Use DNS filtering to block known telemetry domains.
-Pi-hole with a curated blocklist stops many calls.
+Pi-hole with a curated blocklist stops a lot of calls.

-- Block outbound ports except those you expect.
+- Block outbound ports except the ones you expect.
 For example, allow HTTPS for specific hosts only.

 - Create an allowlist for external endpoints your model legitimately needs.